ddowse/pf-tunnelactive/README.md

 This PHP Code is using the native php functions of pfsense to check the status of OpenVPN client connections.
-The idea of this script is to keep 3 tunnels alive in a cascade configuration and to restart *all* the tunnels if a single tunnel disconnects.
+The idea of this script is to keep 3 tunnels alive in a cascade configuration and to restart *all* the tunnels one after a another, if a single tunnel disconnects.

 ### Installation